-Our field monitoring research in Sebangau and Rungan is continuing at the present time, but we have suspended direct follows of orangutans, gibbons and red langurs to avoid any close contact and unnecessary risk to the primates we have studied for many years.
+Our field monitoring research in the Sebangau and Rungan landscapes is continuing at the present time, but we have suspended direct follows of orangutans, gibbons and red langurs to avoid any close contact and unnecessary risk to the primates we have studied for many years.
 We are working remotely to ensure our efforts to protect the Rungan Landscape continue, maintaining communication with key stakeholders and continuing to advance habitat-protection plans.
-We are carrying on our vital conservation actions in the Sebangau Forest, including reforestation and canal-blocking, anti-logging and anti-hunting patrols, and maintaining the community firefighting teams in a state of readiness.
+We are carrying on our vital conservation actions in the Sebangau National Park forest, including reforestation and canal-blocking, anti-logging and anti-hunting patrols, and maintaining the community firefighting teams in a state of readiness.

 Please be assured we will do whatever we can to keep these essential conservation actions going, whatever happens in the coming months.
 By doing this we aim to minimise the risk of virus transmission to keep our staff, partners and community groups safe, whilst ensuring that our most essential work to protect the forest and biodiversity can continue.
 We are looking forward to resuming all of our programmes when this crisis is over, and to enable this we will continue to run campaigns and source funding support for the committed teams still working in the field, and ensure we are ready to restart all of our work as soon as we possibly can.
 Your support is extremely valuable right now and we are immensely grateful.
 Stay in touch via social media for updates from the BNF team.